s3ql/s3ql/rst/faq.rst

    * Periodically running rsync, e.g. by calling ``rsync -aHA --delete-during --partial`` from cron, or

-   * Continously synchronizing using e.g. `watch.sh
+   * Continuously synchronizing using e.g. `watch.sh
      <https://github.com/drunomics/syncd/blob/master/watch.sh>`_ or
      `lsyncd <https://code.google.com/p/lsyncd/>`_ (these programs use
      *inotify* to constantly monitor the source directory and